Traveling to other countries as a solo female traveler is something everyone should experience at least once.

 Traveling is one of the best ways to learn about new cultures, cuisines, and history.
 It can also be enlightening and empowering for many and make memories you will remember for a lifetime.

-Solo female traveling should not be something hostile, dangerous, or scary.
+Being a solo female traveler should not be something hostile, dangerous, or scary.
 As long as you are aware, using common sense, and doing a little research beforehand, you should have no issues traveling alone.
 So if you are a woman and have been considering going on a solo trip, you definitely should!

 Not only will you have a once-in-a-lifetime opportunity to explore a new place, but you may get a confidence boost and a sense of greater independence you may be seeking.